MattyOL/Future_Forest-Project-1/README.md

 # Features Left to Implement
 Create the page that is made after you have signed up too the site showing you the process of Donations/Volunteer work and communtiy.

+Take my own photos of trees and landscapes to get better Qaulity Images for across the site

 # HTML5
 HTML5 was used to create the structure of the site.